taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 </details>

 <details>
-<summary id="example-arson-query"><strong>Example Query: Arson Crime Ranking</strong></summary>
+<summary id="example-property-crime-query"><strong>Example Query: Destruction/Damage/Vandalism of Property Crime Ranking</strong></summary>
 <br/>
-Below is an example query for evaluating the arson crime category and assigning a tier to counties:
+Below is an example query for evaluating the Destruction/Damage/Vandalism of Property crime category and assigning a tier to counties:

 ```sql
 CREATE TABLE tayloro.colorado_crime_tier_arson AS